Souvenirs (Emahoy Tsegué-Maryam album): Background and release

 and the recordings on Souvenirs were found among boxes of cassette tapes she had left in her cell at the Kidane Mehret Church.

 Mississippi Records reissued the album on vinyl, CD, and cassette in February 2024.
+The album is now available on Spotify.

 Themes

 On Souvenirs Emahoy sings about the political turmoil in Ethiopia that followed the Ethiopian Revolution in 1974.

 Emahoy and her family were forbidden from leaving Ethiopia during the Red Terror that followed the 1974 Ethiopian coup d'état.

 In 1984 Emahoy's mother died and she left Ethiopia, and eventually settled in the Kidane Mehret Church in Jerusalem, where she lived for the rest of her life.

 In a review for The Quietus Jakub Knera called Souvenirs "a document of exile and war made by a virtuoso, mesmerising pianist in supposed privacy."

 Pitchfork wrote that "throughout, Emahoy’s songwriting orients toward melancholic...the music of Souvenirs underlines Emahoy's pride in the beauty and breadth of life in Ethiopia."